What is pay-as-you-go mobile broadband?

 - Value for money

-For those requring a lot of data, contract deals generally give higher usage caps for the same amount of money, and there is often no up-front charge for the dongle itself.
+For those requiring a lot of data contract deals generally give higher usage caps for the same amount of money.
+And there is often no up-front charge for the dongle itself, whereas a PAYG dongle package will require you to pay for the hardware when you sign up.

 - No roaming